duaboola/yelp_clone/README.md

 This is a project done for educational purpose.

-The link of the wbsite being studied here is : https://www.yelp.com/
+The link of the website being studied here is : https://www.yelp.com/